List of Homestuck characters: Caliborn

+Lord English

+Lord English is a cherub who is made of various "component characters" from Homestuck, but is most prominently a grown up, huge version of Caliborn.
+Other components include Gamzee Makara and Arquiusprite.
+He serves as the overarching villain of Homestuck's story.

+First shown in Intermission I, his coming is foretold by Doc Scratch, who ends up being a vessel for his creation.
+Through direct intervention, his powers as the Lord of Time, and use of his disciples and vessels, Lord English affects many aspects of the story without being overtly seen, such as influencing the troll race into becoming a violent race.
+He also spends much of his time killing ghosts in the dream bubbles, hoping to find and destroy the alternate version of his sister, said to be the individual with enough power to defeat him once and for all.
+By using his destructive bursts, Vriska is able to chart a course through the Dream Bubbles, allowing her to find the weapon that will lead to his destruction.
+In the final battle of Homestuck, Vriska unleashes the weapon on him, causing a black hole to swallow The Green Sun (the source of much of his power).
+The exact fate of Lord English is left unseen as the protagonists escape into a world free from his influence.

 Other characters

-Other characters featured in Homestuck include the nearly-all-powerful antagonist Lord English, and a pair of "diametrically opposed twins living inside the same body" named Calliope and Caliborn.
-Andrew Hussie also inserted himself into Homestucks story as a character, where he offers detailed summaries and ends up in "bizarre in-world encounters."
+Andrew Hussie has inserted himself into Homestucks story as a character, where he offers detailed summaries and ends up in "bizarre in-world encounters."
 After Ryan North asked why "MS Paint Adventures" doesn't follow the adventures of a "Ms. Paint", Hussie included a minor Carapacian character to Homestuck with that name.

 Late in the webcomic, Hussie introduced Davepetasprite^2, a fusion of the characters Davesprite (an apparitional alternate timeline version of Dave Strider) and Nepeta Leijon.
 The character is notable for having a short-lived crisis regarding their gender identity, due to the differing genders of the sprite's two constituent characters.
 This trait led to most of the fandom defining the character as non-binary.

 Occasionally, the webcomic has featured real-life celebrities as characters, such as the rap duo the Insane Clown Posse, restauranteur and television host Guy Fieri, and former President of the United States Barack Obama.
 Direct references to celebrities in the form of an important prop have also been included throughout the story, including allusions to both Nicolas Cage and Ben Stiller in the form of the stuffed bunny featured in the Cage movie Con Air, and Dave Strider's signature pair of aviator sunglasses, acclaimed to have been worn by Stiller in the movie Starsky & Hutch.